-In 2017-2018, 136 schools offered a computer systems program of some type.
+In the 2018-2019 academic year, 130 schools offered some type of computer systems analysis program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||32||5|

 |Certificate (1-2 years)||15||1|

 |Doctor’s Degree (Research)||2||0|

 Is a Degree in Computer Systems Analysis Worth It?

 The median salary for a computer systems grad is $93,610 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 135% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $1,074,200 after 20 years!

 You may also be interested in one of the following majors related to computer systems.